joshbegley/nyt-latest/README.md

 `The Mets ace, Max Scherzer was a vocal leader for the union during the lockout.
 Now he is focused on getting ready for the season.`\
 https://nytimes.com/2022/03/12/sports/baseball/max-scherzer-mets.html?searchResultPosition=3

-**Two Women Stabbed at Museum of Modern Art**\
+**Two Employees Stabbed at Museum of Modern Art**\
 `Both victims were in stable condition.
-The police were searching for one man in connection with the attack.`\
+The police said the suspect was a regular patron whose membership had been revoked.`\
 https://nytimes.com/2022/03/12/nyregion/moma-stabbing.html?searchResultPosition=4

 **Ron Miles, Understated Master of Jazz Cornet, Is Dead at 58**\